 The present data contrast considerably with those of Porcari et al. (11) with regards to the VO2 elicited by playing paintball.
-In the present evaluation of the heart rate–VO2 relationship, playing paintball elicited a VO2 of ~40% VO2max, which is lower than the standard of 50% of VO2max necessary to be considered moderate intensity physical activity (18).
-Porcari et al. (11) observed that playing paintball elicited a VO2 of ~56-64% VO2max, which exceed the minimum threshold of 50% VO2max to be considered moderate intensity physical activity.
-As previously mentioned, using heart rate to monitor exercise intensity is not without flaw.
+In the present evaluation of the heart rate–VO2 relationship, playing paintball elicited a VO2 of ~40% of VO2max, which is lower than the standard of 50% of VO2max necessary to be considered moderate intensity physical activity (18).
+Porcari et al. (11) observed that playing paintball elicited a VO2 of ~56-64% of VO2max, which exceed the minimum threshold of 50% VO2max to be considered moderate intensity physical activity.
+The limited information available in Porcrari et al. (11), does not include any subject descriptive data, details on the size of playing area, duration of game play, and so on, thus a thorough evaluation of the reasons for discrepancy between those previous findings and the present study is not possible.
+However, the myriad of factors that influence the individual response to an exercise stmuls (e.g. age, gender, level of fitness, and so on) could be responsible for the discrepancy in percentage of VO2max between the present study and Porcrari et al. (11).
 Furthermore, the heart rate–VO2 relationship can result in values that deviate from the correct measurement of VO2 by up to 20% (2).
 Overall, the data from the measurement of heart rate while playing paintball present discrepant information as to whether paintball can be considered moderate intensity physical activity.

 Moderately intense physical activity can be defined as notable increases in heart rate (23), which did occur while playing paintball in the present study.
-Moderately intense physical activity can also be defined as physical activity of 3-6 metbaolic equivalent of task (METs) (20, 23).
-Based on the heart rate-VO2 relationship in the present study, playing paintball resulted in ~5.2 METs in intensity.
+Moderately intense physical activity can also be defined as physical activity of 3-6 METs (20, 23).
+Based on the heart rate-VO2 relationship in the present study, playing paintball resulted in an intensity level of ~5.2 METs.
 The accelerometry data also indicated that a considerable amount of time playing paintball meets the cut-point (20) criteria for moderate intensity physical activity.
 Therefore, the present data indicate that playing paintball can be part of an overall active lifestyle, and the physical activity during playing paintball could count towards the necessary physical activity to promote health.

+Table 1.
+Subject descriptive data for 11 boys who wore heart rate monitors and accelerometers to measure the level of physical activity while playing paintball.